| Peter Upton's |

 A miniature replica of the new FIFA World Cup Trophy.

 New?
 Surely they'd been using this for the 1974 and 1978 competitions.
 Oh well.
-Finally introduced in 1981 they replacing the oddity that was C157.
+Finally introduced in 1981, this set replaced the oddity that was C157.
 The cup immediately featured in the FIFA World Cup edition mentioned above, but the international and stadium sets continued to feature the Jules Rimet.
-It also appeared in set C193.
+The cup also appeared in set C193.

-It made it to the new number range in 1984, but didn't even manage to out last the Jules Rimet version - vanishing in 1985 with its older version..
+This item made it to the new number range in 1984, but didn't even manage to out last the Jules Rimet version - vanishing in 1985 with that older version..
 It was the largest replica trophy Subbuteo ever produced, and another fine addition to that range.
 Although it should be said that the proportions look wrong - it's too tall and too thin.

 C183: Three FIFA